 Most EV infections are acute, and short-lived like the flu (influenza), and most people recover quickly.
 But under conditions of immune suppression, or simply being infected with more than one strain at a time, can possibly result in chronic infection.

 Patients at high risk of chronic infection would be those exposed to frequent colds, or those that eat contaminated food and/or water, and those who have compromised immune systems.

 It is not known how many acute EV infections can progress to chronic disease, but Enteroviruses are now clinically associated with over 20 distinct syndromes.
 Patients are rarely screened for them because doctors still view them as "acute viruses", not able to establish chronic infection in humans.

-In today's news, concerns are being raised because 25 patients from California became infected with a strain called EV-68 that is causing paralysis.
+In March 2014, 25 patients from California became infected with a strain called EV-68 that is causing paralysis.
 It is a rare strain that can penetrate the brain stem, like Polio, but it is not Polio.
 To read about this recent development, press here.
 To read about the recent August 2014 outbreak in the midwest, please press here.

 Symptoms of acute EV infections are similar to symptoms of the common cold (Rhinovirus), so it's hard to distinguish the two.
 Rhinoviruses cannot progress to chronic disease, but Enteroviruses can.